Yuseon-Park/recording-score/README.md

 - main.css - different kinds of css, for all situations.

-- media - audio - media files would be played when user make mouse on hover on lyric
+- media - audio - media files would be played when user make mouse on hover on lyric.